GrahamDennis/GDCoreDataConcurrencyDebugging/README.md

     NSString *name = objectInContext2.name;

-If you use ARC, you may see many invalid `-autorelease` messages being sent by code which is otherwise valid.
+If you use ARC, in debug builds you may see many invalid `-autorelease` messages being sent by code which is otherwise valid.
 For example:

     // This code is safe even if not in a -performBlock...: method because only -objectID is being sent.
     NSMutableArray *objectIDs = [NSMutableArray new];